posted this on March 13, 2013, 11:07 AM

 Unlike with USB 2.0, no class-compliant driver is provided with these versions of Windows.
 You must install the latest chipset driver for your USB 3.0 chipset in order to achieve proper functionality.

-For PCs running Windows 8, USB 3.0 is natively supported in the operating system.
+For PCs running Windows 8 and Windows 10, USB 3.0 is natively supported in the operating system.
 If you are experiencing issues, you may wish to update your USB 3.0 drivers from the manufacturer’s Web site, following the instructions above.

 For Macs, AudioBox USB does not need drivers as it a class-compliant device on Mac OS X. USB 3.0 is only supported on Macs running Mac OS X 10.7.5 or above.
 In addition, the Mac’s operating system must be fully updated to achieve proper functionality.

 Current USB 3.0 Support with PreSonus Products